| How lying marketers sold Roe v. Wade to

 finally died of those terrible burns, because the salt solution gets into

+the lungs and burns the lungs, too."
 "I'll tell you one thing about D&E," says Levantino.

 "You never have to worry about a baby's being born alive.
 I won't describe